modataconsulting/dbt_ga4_project/models/__overview__.md

 # dbt GA4 Project
 First and foremost, this project is based off of the dbt [GA4 Package by Velir](https://hub.getdbt.com/velir/ga4/latest), but has been modified and refactored for internal purposes.

-This project uses [Google Analytics 4 BigQuery Exports](https://support.google.com/analytics/answer/7029846?hl=en&ref_topic=9359001) as its source data, and offers useful base transformations to provide report-ready dimension & fact models that can be used for reporting purposes, blending with other data, and/or feature engineering for ML models.
+This project uses [Google Analytics 4 BigQuery Exports](https://support.google.com/analytics/topic/9359001) as its source data, and offers useful base transformations to provide report-ready dimension & fact models that can be used for reporting purposes, blending with other data, and/or feature engineering for ML models.

+Find more info about Google Analytics 4 BigQuery Exports [here](https://developers.google.com/analytics/bigquery).

 ## Style Guide:
 This project and any future projects that may be based off of this intial `dbt_ga4_project`, will be following [This Project's Style Guide...IN PROGRESS](), which borrows ideals from the following Style Guides: